drinkcoffee/drinkcoffee.github.io/experience.md

 permalink: /experience/
 ---

-# Immmutable (March 2023 to Present): Head of Blockchain Research
+# Immutable (March 2023 to Present): Head of Blockchain Research

 [Immutable](https://immutable.com) is creating a world leading web3 gaming platform based on the Immutable zkEVM.
 As Head of Blockchain Research I have worked across five main areas: